 Creating a Virtual Studio

-Note: for a limited time during the beta period, we are providing managed audio servers free of charge.
+Note: for a limited time during the beta period, we are providing Virtual Studio time free of charge.
 Beginning January 1, 2022 we will start charging for this service via monthly subscription plans.

 To create a new virtual studio, first click on the green "CREATE STUDIO" button located in the upper right hand corner of the "Virtual Studios" page:

-This will take you to a form for creating a new virtual studio:
+This will take you to a form for creating a new studio:

 It is recommended that you provide a "Descriptive Name" that distinguishes each of your studios.
 If you do not provide one, a unique name will be automatically assigned for you.

 Leave the "Managed Servers" toggle enabled unless you have setup a JackTrip or Jamulus server on your own.
-For advanced users only, please see Creating Unmanaged Servers.
+For advanced users only, please see Creating Self-Hosted Servers.

 Default settings will be assigned; you can change them now or after your studio is created.
 Click the "CREATE STUDIO" button to finish the process.